 - The engine is stopped.
-Ensure that the engine cannot be started. - The protective locks or the controls are in the applied position. - Engage the secondary brakes or parking brakes. - Block the vehicle or restrain the vehicle before maintenance or repairs are performed. - Disconnect the batteries when maintenance is performed or when the electrical system is serviced.
+Ensure that the engine cannot be started. - The protective locks or the controls are in the applied position. - · Engage the secondary brakes or parking brakes. - Block the vehicle or restrain the vehicle before maintenance or repairs are performed. - Disconnect the batteries when maintenance is performed or when the electrical system is serviced.
 Disconnect the battery ground leads.
-Tape the leads to help prevent sparks. - Disconnect the connector for the unit injector that is on the valve cover base.
+Tape the leads to help prevent sparks.
+If equipped, allow the diesel exhaust fluid to be purged before disconnecting the battery. - If equipped, disconnect the connectors for the unit injectors that are on the valve cover base.
 This action will help prevent personal injury from the high voltage to the unit injectors.
 Do not come in contact with the unit injector terminals while the engine is operating. - Do not attempt any repairs or any adjustments to the engine while the engine is operating. - Do not attempt any repairs that are not understood.
 Use the proper tools.
 Replace any equipment that is damaged or repair the equipment.

 - For initial start-up of a new engine or for starting an engine that has been serviced, make provisions to stop the engine if an overspeed occurs.
-This action may be accomplished by shutting off the fuel supply and/or the air supply to the engine. - Start the engine from the operators station (cab).
+The stopping of the engine may be accomplished by shutting off the fuel supply and/ or the air supply to the engine.
+Ensure that only the fuel supply line is shut off.
+Ensure that the fuel return line is open. - Start the engine from the operators station (cab).
 Never short across the starting motor terminals or the batteries.
 This action could bypass the engine neutral start system and/or the electrical system could be damaged.